hungngocphat01/nano-seq/README.md

 This repository serves as my reference implement of the Transformer architecture, and supplementary things to make up a fully working neural machine translation model.

-The structure of this repository is inspired by [fairseq](https://github.com/facebookresearch/fairseq), which I had an opportunity working with while playing around with experimental NMT architectures for my undergraduate thesis.
+The structure of this repository is inspired by [fairseq](https://github.com/facebookresearch/fairseq) (heck, even the name), which I had an opportunity working with while playing around with experimental NMT architectures for my undergraduate thesis.
 Reimplementing the NMT model from scratch is an excellent way to know more about the intricacies of implementation details, that cannot be fully understood just by reading the paper alone.

 **Quick project navigation:**
 - [Transformer implementation](nano_seq/module/transformer.py)